Baryons, Skyrmions and $\theta$-periodicity anomaly in chiral and vector-like gauge theories: Chiral gauge theories: symmetries and baryons

-\paragraph{Heavy baryons and their stability} Heavy baryons can be constructed by attaching to some $\epsilon$-tensors the following words { } The charges of the words under the unbroken subgroup can be read from table \ref{tab:ggcfl}.
+\end{widetext} The charges of the words under the unbroken subgroup can be read from table \ref{tab:ggcfl}.
 In contrast to the BY models, not all heavy baryons are allowed by the unbroken symmetries to decay into lighter particles.
 An explicit example of heavy baryon whose decay into light baryons and NGBs is forbidden is

+As anticipated in subsections \ref{sec:cflstrong} and \ref{sec:introchieta}, there is a class of heavy baryons that is affected by the separation of scales or lack thereof.
+Its simplest representative

+At weak coupling, if we are in a perturbative CFL regime, it is tempting to freeze the $(\chi\eta)^{iA}$ to their vacuum expectation value as in Eq. \eqref{eq:ggvevs}.
+The remaining dynamical degrees of freedom are those of a $SU(4)_{\rm c}$ baryon interpolated by the gauge-variant (with respect to the full gauge group) operator

+However, we are interested in the strongly coupled scenario where there is no separation of scales, therefore, we expect that we cannot disentangle the NGBs from the operator \eqref{eq:dressed} interpolate a heavy baryon with mass $\mathcal{O}(N)$.

+The factorization of the operator \eqref{eq:dressed} into $N-4$ NGBs and one $SU(4)_{\rm c}$ baryon occurs only if $f_{\pi}\gg \Lambda_{SU(4)_{\rm c}}$, where $f_{\pi}$ is the NGB decay constant, that is the CFL symmetry breaking scale, while $\Lambda_{SU(4)_{\rm c}}$ is the $SU(4)_{\rm c}$ renormalization-group invariant scale.
+However, this happens only if the symmetry breaking occurs at weak coupling like in the Standard Model.
+When the symmetry breaking occurs at strong coupling, like in the present case, we expect

+Hence, even initially assuming that the operator \eqref{eq:dressed} creates one $SU(4)_{\rm c} $ dressed with $N-4$ NGBs, the binding between them is so strong that they cannot be disentangled and they must effectively be considered a one-particle state with binding energy that scales as $\mathcal{O}(N)$.